Shaderpixel/shaderpixel-website/content/blog/2020-1-04/index.md

 ---
-title: "Theming my new site - Part III"
+title: "Theming my new site - Part III4"
 date: "2020-01-04"
 category: ""
+cover: "7.jpg"
 tags: ["this", "that"]
+slug: "test9"
 excerpt: "A preview of my fifth post"
 ---